Rafael1s/Deep-Reinforcement-Learning-Algorithms/Pong-Policy-Gradient-PPO/README.md

 V. External loop: back to step 1.
 Set \theta=\theta', go to new epsodes with new trajectories.

+ ### Rewards

+ RL uses the idea of rewards in order to determine which actions to perform.
+ The reward is simply a +1 for every round the Agent wins, and a -1 for every round the opponent CPU wins.
+ For more [complex games](https://towardsdatascience.com/intro-to-reinforcement-learning-pong-92a94aa0f84d), rewards can be tied to score increments.
+In real-life applications  computing rewards
+ can be trickier,  especially when there is no obvious single score or objective to optimize.

  ### Training the Agent

 The environment was solved: